riyab732/video-meet/README.md

 1. First install node in your system

-2. Clone the repository using command - " git https://github.com/riyab732/video_chat_webapp.git "
+2. Clone the repository using command - " git https://github.com/riyab732/video-meet.git "

-3. Navigate to the directory- cd video_chat_webapp
+3. Navigate to the directory- cd video-meet

 4. Install the required dependecies npm install, npm i nodemon